kikajanovcik/kikajanovcik.github.io/system-design.md

 **Cons:**

-- Unable to detect if a server is unavailable and can direct a user to a system that can’t provide the requested service.
+- Unable to detect if a server is unavailable and can direct a user to a system that can't provide the requested service.
 - There is no shared data.
 - NLB does not work with Layer three switches or Token Ring adapters.
 - All servers in a cluster must be in the same subnet.